 Each applicant is required to submit a type-written statement of his or her reasons for wanting to participate in the Honors Program along with a recommendation letter from two ASU instructors.
 Each application will be reviewed by the Honors Program Advisory Committee.
 The committee will consider each student’s academic achievements, commitment to intellectual development, involvement in extracurricular activities, involvement in community service, the level of high school courses taken, and the recommendations from two ASU instructors.
 V.F.
 Grant Honors Program members are required to participate in the Honors Program activities and events and comply with all Honors Program Policies.

 To remain in the Honors Program, all students must:

 maintain a 3.0 cumulative grade point average or above each semester;

-- Graduation with general Honors designations: Those students who complete all University requirements for graduation, who fulfill all Honors Program course requirements and who have an overall grade point average of 3.0 or above will graduate with general Honors as well as with “Merit” designation.
+Graduation with Honors Program Merit designation: those students who complete all University requirements for graduation, who fulfill Honors Program course requirements and whose overall grade point average is 3.0 or above, will graduate with “Honors Program Merit” designation.

 Mandatory transfer into the regular degree program: Upon the review of a student’s performance by the Honors Program Advisory Committee, a student may be dropped from the V.F.
 Grant Honors Program if he or she does not maintain at least a 3.0 CGPA, and fulfill the other requirements listed under the Honors Program Retention Criteria.